codalogic/Aarch64-Experiments/README.md

 Experiments with Arm Aarch64 / Arm64 Assembly Code

-The intent is to build up some code that will act as an introduction to Aarch64/Arm64 programming.
+The intent of this repo is to build up some code that will act as an introduction to Aarch64/Arm64 programming.
 Each program will build on the previous program but each step will be stored in a separate directory so that the evolution is clear and you can follow the growth of the code.
 I've numbered the